LokiMidgard/NSCI/README.md

 ## Getting Started

-**This Project is still in an early stage!** _So don't expect it to work and support everything that is needed._
+**This Project is still in an early stage!** _So don't expect it supports every feature that is needed._

 Your starting point is the RootWindow.
 You only have one instance per application.
 The RootWindow can have one and only one child element.
 You can use Controls like Grid or Stackpanel to add multiple elements to the window.
 Just like you would do in WPF.